 - Gives tenants new means to compel landlords to perform work (court action)

-The first changes are due to come into force for new tenancies on 20th March 2019.
+The changes came into force for new tenancies on 20th March 2019.

-One year later, on 20th March 2020, the new rules will then apply to all normal rental tenancies under 7 years length.
+One year later, on 20th March 2020, the new rules were rolled out to all normal rental tenancies under 7 years length.

 What are the old protections and why are they coming back?